IDPetrov93/Second-Mind/DECISIONS.md

 PROJECT_STATE.md's Known Risks named "premature implementation" and "overengineering" but nothing prevented the opposite failure mode: indefinite conceptual refinement with no defined point at which Phase 1 (Foundation) is considered complete enough to proceed.

 Exit criteria are added to PROJECT_STATE.md.
 Status is Proposed because the specific criteria are a first draft and should be challenged, not assumed correct on arrival.

+# ADR-011

+## Title

+Claim Extraction is a Lossy Transformation

+## Status

+Accepted

+---

+## Context

+Claims are structured representations extracted from Statements.

+During extraction, wording, grammar and other linguistic information may be simplified or discarded.

+---

+## Decision

+Claim Extraction is officially defined as a lossy transformation.

+The originating Statement must always be preserved.

+Claims must maintain a reference to their originating Statement.

+---

+## Consequences

+- Claims may be re-extracted in the future.
+- Improved extraction algorithms can be applied without losing information.
+- Provenance remains complete.